“It is to our own detriment that we underestimate the might of small and simple things.” ? Richelle E. Goodrich

 For the longest while, I religiously bought lottery tickets.
 It was the only form of gambling I participated in.
-However, it never yielded me more than $20 each time I won.
+I was never any good at casino games to be honest.
+However, even this never yielded me more than $20 each time I won.

-Although it has been awhile, from time to time I still purchase a ticket.
+Although it has been a while, from time to time I still purchase a lottery ticket.
 The notepad that holds my plans for my big win, however, has long been discarded.
 Who would get what was carefully written down.
 I had telephone numbers for lawyers, investment consultants, accountants and all other types of advisors a multi-millionaire would need.

 I am a planner.
 Check my phone, my laptop, the numerous journals by my bed and you will find detailed plans.
 Big ones and small ones.
 Plans for my life, dinner parties, trips, etc. Anything that comes to mind – I write out a plan of execution.

 Then, it finally sunk.
 Through the last rough and rocky road that Life took me down, I realized that no plan that I could possibly write would match what The Universe has for me.

 My last big plan took me to a place where big promises were broken, my life turned upside down and I was left virtually homeless.

 Not sure what next but recognizing that all my planning had come to naught and it was time to take my hands off the wheel, I surrendered.